 Gloria Abramoff FRSA is the Managing Director of Tonic Productions, specialising in award winning editorial content for BBC networks, corporates and charities.
 As an Executive Consultant, she is also developing creative primary school content linking the curriculum to careers.
 Previously at the BBC, she was the Creative Director of Children In Need and Project Director for multi media social engagement campaigns.
 A retired Trustee of both the Jamie Oliver Food Foundation and The Radio Academy, she is an active advocate concentrating on story telling, working with several charities to help develop their work and impact.

-Angela Gluck (Coordinator: Arrival Packs and Sleep Packs projects; Member: Communications Committee) has worked as a teacher, lecturer, teacher-trainer, school inspector and curriculum creator, has authored over 40 books on religion, history and education, and broadcasts on these subjects.
+Angela Gluck (Acting Chair) has worked as a teacher, lecturer, teacher-trainer, school inspector and curriculum creator, has authored over 40 books on religion, history and education, and broadcasts on these subjects.
 Much of her professional life has centred around interfaith dialogue and issues related to life in a pluralist society.
 From 1993 to 2011, she co-directed an educational consultancy specialising in equality and diversity; she is currently a freelance educator, trainer and writer.

-Arnaud Vervoitte (Member: Communications Committee) is INQUEST’s Operations Director.
+Arnaud Vervoitte (Deputy Chair, and Chair: Management Committee) is INQUEST’s Operations and Development Director.
 A politics graduate holding a Master’s degree in global politics and race relations, he has worked with refugees for 12 years, including as the manager of a national children education project and as the senior manager responsible for asylum support in London, West Midlands and the East of England at the Refugee Council.
 Prior to joining INQUEST, Arnaud was the managing director of Just for Kids Law, a legal charity supporting children and young people.
 He is a passionate campaigner on social justice issues, including anti-racism, gender equality and the rights of refugees and migrants.

 Voluntary Roles in the Arrival Packs and Sleep Packs Projects